Code-Institute-Submissions/LAMcGuinness-MS3/README.md

     * Display results that are visually appealing and user friendly

 ### Design
+#### Color
 Used [Abode Color](https://color.adobe.com/explore) to get an idea of a color scheme for site.
 Type in 'healthy food' and went with a red/green/orange there.
 Colors associated with fruits and vegetables/healthy foods.
+Colors used in this project were;
+    - #1B5E20 Green
+    - #FBC02D Yellow
+    - #FF6F00 Amber
+    - #FF3D00 Oranage

+#### Font
+Font was imported from [GoogleFonts](https://fonts.google.com/).
+I choose the Montserrat font as it was a clean clear and easy to read font.

 ### Wireframes